path

 Consider the graph provided in the usage section below.
 In this subsection, number of hops will be limited from 0 to 2, and the starting node will be Dog.

-• Label list: ["/Mouse"] - this will return all the paths ending with Mouse.
+• Label list: ["/Mouse"] - The filtering will return all the paths ending with Mouse.
 Because no labels were added to the whitelist, all labels are considered whitelisted.
-This filtering will return 3 paths: Dog->Cat->Mouse, Dog<-Human->Mouse, Dog->Mouse.
+The filtering will return 3 paths: Dog->Cat->Mouse, Dog<-Human->Mouse, Dog->Mouse.

-For the final example, the starting node will be Cat, and the maximum number of hops will be increased to 4.
+For the final example, the starting node is Cat, and the maximum number of hops is increased to 4.

 Output: